Skip to Main Content

 Behavioral Concerns

 There are a variety of reasons why children behave in ways that are uncharacteristic.
 These behaviors may be observed in school, at home, with their peers, or in other environments in which the child has contact.
-Parents may notice:

-• an increase in worry or fears
+• An increase in worry or fears

-• obsessional thinking or compulsive behaviors such as rituals or repetitive behaviors
+• Obsessional thinking or compulsive behaviors, such as rituals or repetitive behaviors

-• isolating from family or friends
+• Isolating from family or friends

-• becoming more irritable or angry
+• Becoming more irritable or angry

-• becoming aggressive towards peers and family
+• Becoming aggressive towards peers and family

-• losing interest in previously enjoyed activities
+• Losing interest in previously enjoyed activities

-• decrease in grades or motivation to complete tasks and homework
+• Decrease in grades or motivation to complete tasks and homework

-• self-injury behaviors such as cutting
+• Self-injury behaviors such as cutting

-• crying more often
+• Crying more often

-• becoming defiant at school or home
+• Becoming defiant at school or home

-• sleeping less or more
+• Sleeping less or more

-• an increase or decrease in appetite
+• An increase or decrease in appetite

-• being disruptive at school
+• Being disruptive at school

-• talking about suicide
+• Talking about suicide

 The list goes on but these are just several examples.
 These behaviors may occur as a result of anxiety, depression, ADHD, boredom, attention-seeking, an unidentified experienced trauma, learning disability, oppositional defiance, or even grief.
 These behaviors are often scary for parents or caregivers because they can recognize the child's behavioral change, yet lack understanding of why it may be occurring.
 This is often when parents seek out help.